Rok Štraus: Yokohama FC

-Free Agent
+Free agent

-After leaving Yokohama FC on January 1, 2017, Rok Štraus was a free agent for 4 months.
+After leaving Yokohama FC on 1 January 2017, Štraus was a free agent for 4 months.

 Utenis

 On 25 April 2017, Štraus joined Lithuanian A Lyga side Utenis, but he couldn't earn a lot of playing time and managed to appear only in four games before being released on 30 June 2017 as a free agent.

 NK Celje

-On December 12, 2017, Rok Štraus went back to Slovenia and rejoined NK Celje where he is now.
+On 12 December 2017 Rok Štraus went back to Slovenia and rejoined NK Celje where he is now.
 He has made 49 appearances for the club ever since for a total of 1,289 minutes.
 He has racked up 7 yellow cards but has yet to score a goal or an assist.